gitEast/forGreaterGood/computer-networks/index.md

     - cons
       1. issues with broadcast.
       2. no memory.
-      3. normally runs in half deplex mode.
+      3. normally runs in half duplex mode.

 #### 1.4.4 switch